factorhouse/kafka-local/README.md

 ### Access the Kafka cluster

-To access this cluster, you can:
+To access this cluster you can:

 1. Connect to the bootstrap on localhost / 127.0.0.1 (most likely non-docker applications)
 2. Connect to the bootstrap on the Docker defined hosts (kakfa-1, kafka-2, kafka-3)